eloimoliner/denoising-historical-recordings/README.md

 # A two-stage U-Net for high-fidelity denoising of historical recordings

-Official repository of the paper:
+Official repository of the paper (not submitted yet):

 > E. Moliner and V. Välimäki,, "A two-stage U-Net for high-fidelity denosing of historical recordinds", in Proc.
 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Singapore, May, 2022